Do you usually overindulge on holiday and come home with an expanded waistline?

 Research where the best restaurants are, the restaurants the locals eat at, not the ones in the touristy areas.
 You normally don’t have to wander far off the main tourist drag to find the local treasures.

-I’ve found the best websites for this are Trip Advisor or Zomato (formerly Urban Spoon).
+I’ve found the best websites for this are Trip Advisor or Zomato (formerly Urban Spoon and only available right now in India an UAE).
 I sometimes like to walk by the places I find online just to make sure it’s frequented by the locals (it’s usually not hard to tell).

 Extra Tip – More often than not, seafood is a staple of mine while traveling, as it’s often readily available, much better quality and more affordable than back home.
 It’s just an added bonus that it’s much healthier for you.